Coralogix’s ‘Time Relative’ alert is triggered when the ratio reaches a set threshold compared to the past time frame.

 The ratio is Q1 (is the current status)/Q2 (is the history).
-For example:

 The query returns for the last hour 180 error logs.
-The same query but in the different timeframe (e.g Previous hour) returns 60 error logs.
+The same query but in a different timeframe (e.g Previous hour) returns 60 error logs.
 It means the ratio is 3.
 If the ratio is More than 1 then the alert will be triggered as the threshold was reached.

 Choose the timeframe and the time to compare to: